Home Tips How to starch a skirt

 2. Let it soak in the solution for 15 minutes, stirring occasionally.

-4. We hang on a hanger until completely dry at room temperature.
+4. Hang on a hanger until completely dry at room temperature.

-5. Spray a little with water and let it soak in moisture.
+5. Spray a little water and let it soak in moisture.

 You can starch not only satin and tulle skirts.
-If you want a cotton or linen skirt to be fluffy, you can also starch it.
-Everything is starchy, even hair bows and interior items.
+If you want your cotton or linen skirt to be full, you can also treat it with starch.
+Everything is starched, even hair bows and interior items.
 Starched items become more durable and less dirty.

-And finally, one more grandmother's secret: in order for the thing to acquire a slight glossy shine, 1/2 teaspoon of salt is added to the starch.
+And finally, one more grandmother’s secret: to give the item a slight glossy shine, add 1/2 teaspoon of salt to the starch.

 Similar articles